Sphereon-Opensource/SIOP-OID4VP/README.md

 ### createJwtFromRequestJWT

-Creates an AuthenticationResponse object from the OP side, using the AuthenticationRequest of the RP and its verification as input together with settings from the OP.
+Creates an AuthenticationResponse object from the OP side, using the AuthorizationRequest of the RP and its verification as input together with settings from the OP.
 The Authentication Response contains the ID token as well as optional Verifiable Presentations conforming to the Submission Requirements sent by the RP.